7 Essential Features for Your Online Public Engagement Toolkit

 7. Participant notification

-Are you engaging on a one-off basis, or are you building strong ongoing relationships with civically engaged residents?
+Are you engaging on a one-off basis, or are you building strong ongoing relationships with the community?
 Ensure that your public consultation platform has the ability to notify participants on an ongoing basis.
 Keep participants informed throughout the project of new developments and changes, and ensure that they are able to participate at all steps along the way.

-In addition, PlaceSpeak is the only public consultation platform that allows organizations to tap into existing users in the area — instead of starting from scratch every time, a new public consultation launch will notify all PlaceSpeak users in the area, who will have the opportunity to participate in your consultation.
+PlaceSpeak’s civic network allows organizations to tap into existing users in the area.
+Instead of starting from scratch every time, a new public consultation launch will notify all PlaceSpeak users in the area, who will be informed of the opportunity to participate in your consultation.

 Finally, it is crucial to “close the loop” on your public consultation — notify participants of the final decision and let them know how their feedback made an impact on the outcome.
 When people are able to see the tangible effects that their input has had on a project or issue, they are more likely to stay engaged and participate in future projects.